Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Old Dominion Stats and Trends

-- The Monarchs have covered the spread twice this year when underdogs by 12.5 points or more (in four chances).
+- This season, the Monarchs have two ATS wins in four games as an underdog of 12.5 points or more.

-- Old Dominion's games this year have hit the over on three of six set point totals (50%).
+- Old Dominion's games this year have gone over the point total three times in six opportunities (50%).

 - This year the Monarchs score 14.7 fewer points per game (23.7) than the Hilltoppers surrender (38.4).